 Macao’s huge gambling success did not happen overnight.
 Back in 1930, the local government launched a monopoly franchise system for gambling houses.
 Thirty years later, the industry thrived after Stanley Ho obtained the monopoly concession to operate casinos and lotteries and started to build his multibillion-dollar empire.
 The casino tycoon led the transformation of Macao into the Las Vegas of Asia.

-As of 2019, six companies are authorized to operate a total of 41 casinos in the city.
+As of late 2022, six companies were operating a total of 42 casinos in the city.
 These large firms included some of the famous casino developers in Las Vegas, such as Las Vegas Sands, MGM, and Wynn Resorts.
 In fact, some of the largest casino resort complexes in the world are in Macao and they were modeled on their sister casinos in Las Vegas, but bigger and more luxurious.
 The Venetian Casino Resort in Macao is the largest casino resort in the world where Italian streets and canals were copied from its namesake.
 The resort itself has a hotel with 3,000 rooms and a shopping mall with hundreds of premier stores.

 Macao’s vibrant gambling scene